ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 **What if I want to set up multiple clusters across regions?** </br>
 You can set up multiple clusters in different regions of one geolocation (such as US South and US East) or across geolocations (such as US South and EU Central).
 Both setups offer the same level of availability for your app, but also add complexity when it comes to data sharing and data replication.
 For most cases, staying within the same geolocation is sufficient.
 But if you have users across the world, it might be better to set up a cluster where your users are so that your users do not experience long waiting times when they send a request to your app.

-**What options do I have to load balance workloads across clusters?** </br>
+**What options do I have to load balance workloads across multiple clusters?** </br>
-To load balance workloads across multiple clusters, you must make your apps available on the public by using [Application Load Balancers (ALBs)](/docs/containers?topic=containers-ingress-about) or [Network Load Balancers (NLBs)](/docs/containers?topic=containers-loadbalancer-about).
+To load balance workloads across multiple clusters, you must make your apps available on the public network by using [Application Load Balancers (ALBs)](/docs/containers?topic=containers-ingress-about) or [Network Load Balancers (NLBs)](/docs/containers?topic=containers-loadbalancer-about).
 The ALBs and NLBs are assigned a public IP address that you can use to access your apps.

 To load balance workloads across your apps, add the public IP addresses of your ALBs and NLBs to a CIS global load balancer or your own global load balancer.